sidmehraajm/RiggingDev/README.md

 3. The tool can be added to the shelf or used from your script editor for easy access.

+For Python 2 - Directly copy the code from py2.py(Inside the main folder) and run, can be added to shelf for easy access
 ## Issues and Feedback

 If you encounter any issues or have feedback, please open an issue on the [Issues](https://github.com/sidmehraajm/RiggingDev/issues) tab.
 We appreciate your input and strive to improve the tool continuously.